Elevation: 9,701 ft

-Same as for the Southwest Ridge Route.
+Same as for the southwest ridge.
 This is the final leg of a loop route that begins and ends along FSR-104.

-From the summit, follow the narrow East Ridge through a tedious series of rocky outcrops and minor towers.
-At 9,400 feet, the ridge bends L-ish/NE and you must navigate through an exposed ridge crest of rocky towers and blocks.
+From the summit, follow the narrow east ridge through a tedious series of rocky outcrops and minor towers.
+At 9,400 feet, the ridge bends left-ish/northeast and you must navigate through an exposed ridge crest of rocky towers and blocks.
 At about 9,000 feet, the ridge melds into the forest, but not without a final steep descent requiring the down-climb of face rock/ledges, aretes, and minor gullies/chutes to reach the steep gravel in the forest.

 The forest is a face descent because the ridge proper is now gone.
-Boot-ski down the loose gravel in the forest, aiming to reach the MC trail that crosses the East Face just R/S of an open ridge/shoulder near Point 8393 that is visible even from within the forest.
-Descend E down a gully to the S of Point 8393.
-This gully leans R/SE and brings you down to a more major gully.
-Follow an elk trail E across this gully and up onto a shoulder.
-From this shoulder, head SE through mixed terrain to intercept Cabin Creek and the parking area alongside FSR-104.
+Boot-ski down the loose gravel in the forest, aiming to reach the MC trail that crosses the east face just right/south of an open ridge/shoulder near Point 8393 that is visible even from within the forest.
+Descend east down a gully to the south of Point 8393.
+This gully leans right/southeast and brings you down to a more major gully.
+Follow an elk trail east across this gully and up onto a shoulder.
+From this shoulder, head southeast through mixed terrain to intercept Cabin Creek and the parking area alongside FSR-104.
 As you near Cabin Creek, find an old jeep road that heads down to FSR-104 and the parking area.